G-S9N6DX06CF

 It is thus no wonder that much larger predators usually give them a wide berth.

-Honey badgers (Mellivora capensis) prey upon and survive bites from venomous snakes and stinging bee attacks.
+Honey badgers (Mellivora capensis) prey on and survive bites from venomous snakes and stinging bee attacks.

 This tells the story of how honey badgers “don't care” about standing up to vicious predators when getting their food.
 The video contains footage of a National Geographic documentary of a badger winning a fight with a king cobra.